 Kuntz-Swinehart Memorial Scholarship

 The Kuntz-Swinehart Memorial Scholarship, first awarded in the spring of 2011, was established by UO class of 1959 members Gary D. Christian, Jerry D. Christian and George H. Kennedy in memory of Professor Donald F. Swinehart, and by Abe Perlstein, class of 1949, and Martin Ovitz in memory of Professor Adolf Henry Kuntz.
-These former students desired to honor the professors whose instruction, influence and inspiration had a significant impact on their career paths, and to recognize and encourage academic excellence in UO chemistry majors.
+These former students desired to honor the professors whose instruction, influence and inspiration had a significant impact on their career paths, and to recognize and encourage academic excellence in UO Chemistry and Biochemistry majors.

 Adolf Henry Kuntz